mnrendra/types-camelcase/README.md

 # @mnrendra/types-camelcase
-TypeScript utility types for converting a string type to camel case.
+TypeScript utility type for converting a string type to camel case.

 ## Install
 ```bash